molson504x/molson504x.github.io/_posts/Creating-A-Kubernetes-Operator-In-Dotnet.md

 }
 ```

-In this example, the `DeleteDeploymentAsync` and `DeleteConfigmapAsync` methods just call the Kubernetes API to delete the created Deployment and Configmap resources, respectively.
+In this example, the `DeleteDeploymentAsync` and `DeleteConfigmapAsync` methods just call the Kubernetes API to delete the relevant Deployment and Configmap resources.

-To register our Entity to make use of our finalizer, we register it using the `IFinalizerManager` which is included in the KubeOps library.
+To register the Entity to make use of the Finalizer, register it using the `IFinalizerManager` which is a part of the KubeOps library.
 This gets called from the `ReconcileAsync` method in the Controller.

 ``` cs
 await _finalizerManager.RegisterFinalizerAsync<UbuntuV1Alpha1Finalizer>(entity);